Trump plans to name himself chair of Kennedy Center, fire board members

 It wasn't immediately clear which Kennedy Center board members Trump would oust.
 During his presidency, Biden appointed several members to the center's board, including former White House press secretary Karine Jean-Pierre and Democratic National Committee finance chair Chris Korge.
 TV producer Shonda Rhimes is the board's treasurer, and musician Jon Batiste is also on the board.

 According to the center's website, President Dwight D. Eisenhower conceived of an "artistic mecca" in the nation's capital in 1955.
 Eisenhower signed a law establishing the National Cultural Center, and President Kennedy then led fundraising efforts to build it.
-In 1964, two months after Kennedy was assassinated, the cultural center opened in his name as a "living memorial" to present classical and contemporary music, opera, dance, and other performing arts from the U.S. and around the world.
+In 1964, roughly a year after Kennedy was assassinated, construction began on the cultural center dedicated to presenting classical and contemporary music, opera, dance, and other performing arts.

 Over the years, the Center has showcased and honored many performing artists, including Fred Astaire and Marian Anderson, in 1981 to last year's honorees, The Grateful Dead, Frances Ford Coppola, Bonnie Raitt, Arturo Sandoval and the Apollo Theater.